open-data-kazakhstan/eco-spendings-and-emissions/README.md

 * `datapackage.json` - conatins all of the key information about our dataset
 * `Eco_comb\csv_comb.csv` - contains combined data for final animated plot
 ## Scripts
-* `scripts/eco_rank.py` - uses main dataset and expands it to 8 steps to make animation smoother
-* `scripts/eco_drop_rank.py` - uses main dataset and expands it to 8 steps to make animation smoother
 * `scripts/eco_anim.py` - uses matplotlib to create an infographic about spending on ecology
 * `scripts/eco_drop_anim.py` - uses matplotlib to create an infographic about amount of negative emissions
 * `Eco_comb\animate_comb.py` - uses combined data to create a final infographic